Tipser/slate/source/includes/_advanced-usage.md

 ## Server side rendering

-If you want to render Tipser-Elements' components on the server side, you can do it in three steps:
+To render Tipser Elements components on the server side, you can choose between two methods:

-1. At the beginning you have to know ids of products and collections that you want to render on specific url.
-2. Before rendering you have to prepare the state which contains the data necessary to render specific components.
-It is easy to build this state - our lib includes the tool to do it!
-3. The state you have to apply to `TipserElementsProvider` as `initialState` prop
+1. Basic, in which you need to provide the `id`s of the Tipser Elements components that are used on the website.
+2. Smart, where you don't need to know the `id`s, but there would be two subsequent renders.
+In the first one, 'dry run', we collect information about components used on the website and the proper rendering, that uses the previously collected data.

+Server-side rendering takes place in several steps:

+- building a state containing the data needed for rendering

+- passing the state to the `SsrTipserElementsProvider`

+- rendering the application

-4. You have to transfer the state on the frontend side and apply as `initialState` to `TipserElementsProvider` on the frontend side.
+- sending the same state to the browser and passing it back to the `SsrTipserElementsProvider` on the client side.

-### Building the state

-We assume that you know ids of products, collections and you know if you want to render Shop component on the specific url.
-Let's say that following four variables are defined: `POS_ID`, `PRODUCT_IDS`, `COLLECTION_IDS` and `IS_SHOP_ON_PAGE`.
-Please note that `PRODUCT_IDS`, `COLLECTION_IDS` and `IS_SHOP_ON_PAGE` should depend on URL - different pages can have different products/collections.
-To build the state you should use our `StateBuilder` class.
-You can do it in the following way:
+### Basic method
+In the basic method, you should use the `StateBuilder` class to build the state.
+Start with creating its instances (which can be global):

 ```typescript
 import { StateBuilder } from '@tipser/tipser-elements';